 About the work of the Commission to advance LGBTI equality

-To tackle discrimination against LGBTI people in the EU the Commission has put forward the 'List of actions to advance LGBTI equality'.
+To tackle discrimination against LGBTI people in the EU the European Commission has put forward the 'List of actions to advance LGBTI equality'.
 The actions outlined in this list cover all the main policy areas; effectively aiming to mainstream LGBTI equality.
-The Council adopted the first ever conclusions on LGBTI equality in June 2016 requiring the Commission to annually report on the implemen¬tation of the list of actions.
-The first annual report on the implementation of the List of Actions was published in February 2017, which provides an overview of the ac¬tions undertaken to advance LGBTI equality in 2016 and the ongoing efforts and commitment of the Commission in this area.
+The Council adopted the first ever conclusions on LGBTI equality in June 2016 requiring the European Commission to annually report on the implementation of the list of actions.
+The first annual report on the implementation of the List of Actions was published in February 2017, which provides an overview of the actions undertaken to advance LGBTI equality in 2016 and the ongoing efforts and commitment of the European Commission in this area.

-Other actions include the dissemination of promotional material through social media channels.
-On the International Day against Homophobia and Transphobia 2017, by disseminating promotional materials – like the video and visuals published on this webpage, the Commission is stating its commitment to stand against discrimination and to promote LGBTI equality and inclusion.
+On the International Day against Homophobia and Transphobia 2017, by disseminating promotional materials, and projecting the Rainbow flag on the headquarter building, the European Commission stated its commitment to stand against discrimination and to promote LGBTI equality and inclusion.
 The Commission also participated to the IDAHOT Forum in Brussels and human rights events that were part of the World Pride in Madrid and the Warsaw Pride. #EU4LGBTI #IDAHOT2017

 - ILGA Europe - International Lesbian, Gay, Bisexual, Trans and Intersex Association